Is Marijuana Addictive?

 Is Marijuana addictive?

-Marijuana use can lead to dependence or even addiction to the drug, known as MUD (Marijuana Use Disorder) or CUD (Cannabis Use Disorder).
+Yes, marijuana can be addictive.
+Marijuana use may lead to dependence or even addiction to the drug, known as MUD (Marijuana Use Disorder) or CUD (Cannabis Use Disorder).

 Back to top

-Marijuana (which is comprised of cannabis) contains THC- the main psychoactive ingredient- and causes people to feel ‘high.’
-The THC binds with the receptors in the brain and nervous system, particularly the part that controls pain and our moods, causing the euphoric feeling.
-Addicts crave the ‘high’ feeling, causing them to continue to ingest marijuana even as it interferes and disrupts one’s daily life.
+Marijuana, which is comprised of cannabis, contains Delta-9-Tetrahydrocannabinol (THC).
+Is THC addictive?
+A terpenoid found in cannabis, THC is the main psychoactive ingredient and causes people to feel ‘high.’
+The THC binds with the receptors in the brain and nervous system, particularly the part that controls pain and moods, causing a euphoric feeling.
+Addicts crave the ‘high’ feeling, causing them to continue to use marijuana even as it interferes and disrupts their daily lives.

 Back to top

-Studies show about 1 in 10 adults who use marijuana can get addicted.
-Additionally, around 30% of those who use marijuana may have some degree of marijuana use disorder (addiction).
-People who begin using marijuana before the age of 18 are four to seven times more likely to develop a marijuana use disorder than adults.
+Studies show about 1 in 10 adults who use weed are at risk for developing an addiction.
+Additionally, around 30% of users may suffer from some degree of MUD.
+People who begin using marijuana before the age of 18 are four to seven times more likely to develop a marijuana addiction than adults.

 Back to top